 - If we’re doing a half day, generally I want to walk the site with them and have them point out any kind of features they want to highlight or anything they want to avoid.

 I like to gain all the knowledge upfront before I shoot and have clients point out special views that formed the project.
 For example, if the photoshoot is in the afternoon evening, we meet prior and it gives me a chance to familiarize myself with this space so I can be efficient.
 Because once photographing begins, there might not be a huge window of time.
 However, if it’s a full day of shooting, I’ll do it afternoon evening and then the next morning so that I know the space.

-How do you prepare at the site?
+How do you prepare at the site for landscape photography?

 It depends, sometimes when you arrive at a residential space, you might have to do a little cleanup.
 For example, like removing furniture covers and all that kind of stuff and you don’t want to be doing that in the dark at like 4AM because when sun comes up it can be exciting and you can get some great shots first thing in the morning.
 But if you’ve never been to the site, it can be tricky if you’re not ready.